n0paths/engine/README.md

 The first implemented instrument is a discretely monitored arithmetic Asian call under risk-neutral geometric Brownian motion.

-The engine computes the first two moments of the arithmetic average analytically, fits a lognormal distribution to those moments, and evaluates the resulting call payoff deterministically.

 ```text
 market state
      │